 Our members are a diverse group of air carriers, providing passenger and cargo, scheduled and charter services.
 NACA carriers fill a unique niche in the air carrier industry, offering services in response to ever-changing demands from the U.S. military, the traveling public, and businesses.

-Our members include Air Transport International, Amerijet, Allegiant Air, Atlas Air, Everts Air Cargo, Frontier Airlines, Kalitta Air, Lynden Air Cargo, Miami Air International, Northern Air Cargo, Omni Air International, Spirit Airlines, Sun Country Airlines, Swift Air, USA Jet Airlines, Western Global Airlines, World Atlantic Airlines.
+Our members include Air Transport International, Amerijet, Allegiant Air, Atlas Air, Avelo Air, Everts Air Cargo, Frontier Airlines, Kalitta Air, Lynden Air Cargo, Miami Air International, Northern Air Cargo, Omni Air International, Spirit Airlines, Sun Country Airlines, Swift Air, USA Jet Airlines, Western Global Airlines, and World Atlantic Airlines.

-Our associate members include AJW Group (UK), AerSale MRO Services (Arizona), Bristol Associates, Inc (Washington DC), Jetpower LLC (Illinois), Leipzig-Halle Airport (Germany), Marsh USA (New York), MIS Choice (Illinois), and Shannon Airport (Ireland).
+Our associate members include AerSale MRO Services (Arizona), Avenger Flight Group (Florida), Bristol Associates, Inc (Washington DC), Leipzig-Halle Airport (Germany), LJS Aviation (UK), Marsh USA (New York), MIS Choice (Illinois), Morten Beyer & Agnew (Virginia), ProSafeT (California), and Shannon Airport (Ireland).

 The Mission of the National Air Carrier Association

 - To foster among our members the highest degree of operational safety and efficiency;

 - To advance and maintain with Congress, government agencies, and the traveling public an enlightened understanding of our member’s goals and problems;

 - To influence in a proper manner the laws and regulations promulgated on our industry;